dennisk23/PDF-TSR/README.md

 Install the requirements found in requirements.txt using `conda create --name <env> --file requirements.txt` (python 3)

-You can generate a dataset using `/tablegenerator/tablegen.py`.
+You can generate a dataset using `/tablegenerator/tablegen.py` and `/tablegenerator/tablegen_special.py`.
 See the README file in the tablegenerator folder for more information on this process.

 Running the pipeline requires a pretrained model.
-At least two pretrained models will be made available: pix2pixHD and SegNet.
+Two pretrained models are available, namely pix2pixHD and SegNet.
+Their checkpoints are stored in the `models` directory.
 The pix2pixHD model is based on NVIDIA's https://github.com/NVIDIA/pix2pixHD/.
 The SegNet model is based on https://github.com/GeorgeSeif/Semantic-Segmentation-Suite.
 (Encoder-Decoder with skipconnections, InceptionV4)